+Arterial supply:

-- Arterial supply: Important - The nasal fossae and paranasal sinuses are supplied by branches of the external and internal carotid arteries: - A) Derivatives of external carotid artery: - 1.
-Sphenopalatine artery (the artery of epistaxis):
+• The nasal fossae and paranasal sinuses are supplied by branches of the external and internal carotid arteries:

+A) Derivatives of external carotid artery: has 2 branches (facial - maxillary)

-via the maxillary artery supplies the turbinates and meatus of the nose and most of the septum.
+1. Sphenopalatine artery (the artery of epistaxis): from maxillary artery via the maxillary artery supplies the turbinates and meatus of the nose and most of the septum.
 It passes through the sphenopalatine foramen.
 (Important to know the 3 segments of the maxillary artery).

-2. Greater palatine artery:

-• a branch of the maxillary artery contributes branches to the lateral nasal wall and (via the incisive canal) to the anterior part of the septum.

-3. Superior labial artery:

-- A branch of the facial artery.
-It sends branches to the tip of the septum and the alae nasi. - Its anastomosis with a branch of the spheno- palatine artery and the greater palatine artery forms Kiesselbach's plexus, in Little's area (most common site for epistaxis). most common cause of epistaxis is nasal dryness.
+- 2. Greater palatine artery: - a branch of the maxillary artery contributes branches to the lateral nasal wall and (via the incisive canal) to the anterior part of the septum. - 3.
+Superior labial artery: - A branch of the facial artery.
+It sends branches to the tip of the septum and the alae nasi. - Its anastomosis with a branch of the spheno- palatine artery and the greater palatine artery forms.

+KESSELBACHS PLEXUS (Little's area) the commonest area of epistaxis